bmfrosty/SimpleBX/README.md

 [There's an interesting one that Gavin Norman](https://cdn.shopify.com/s/files/1/0017/2330/1933/files/Item-Based_Encumbrance_-_Play_Test_v0-2.pdf) put in Carcass Crawler eventually.
 I think I like this one the best of what I've seen.
 [Here's a character sheet for it](https://necroticgnome.com/products/old-school-essentials-purist-character-sheet)

+[Dolmenwood has an updated version](https://www.dolmenwood.necroticgnome.com/rules/doku.php?id=encumbrance) - but it's not in the online reference yet.

 ## Combat